chastitywhiterose/Chastity-Chess-Chapters/ChasteBase/chastebase_part_3.md

 It will take a REALLY long time to run this command because it has to filter through over 5 MILLION games and select only the French Defense black wins.
 But this is extremely useful!

+The next step however is to extract all the games with the Queen's Gambit from Caissabase.
+In this case, we are interested in all of the games whether white or black wins.
+This is because I need to know how to win with it as white but also against it as black.

+First, create a file named "queengambit.txt" that contains the following line:

+	1. d4 d5 2. c4

+Then run the test command to see if it works:

+pgn-extract chastitywhiterose_lichess.pgn -xqueengambit.txt

+Finally, use this command to extract all of the games containing the Queen's Gambit position from Caissabase.

+pgn-extract caissabase.pgn -xqueengambit.txt -ochastebase_caissa_queen_gambit.pgn

 # Further reading

 All the information I used to learn how to use pgn-extract came from this site: